Dustyroom/flat-kit-doc/index.md

 If you’ve got a question regarding Flat Kit, please read through the Frequently Asked Questions, and try searching for the answers here.
 If the question is not covered, please shoot an email to info@dustyroom.com.
 If you find a bug, it really helps us if you include steps to reproduce it.
 Please mind that we get lots of messages daily, be patient - we’re getting to it.
-Also, if you got a feature you’d like to see implemented, let us know.
+Also, if you've got a feature you’d like to see implemented, let us know — some of the great ones came from the suggestions.
+Flat Kit is a vast field of stylistic possibilities, so please make sure you skim trough this manual, it may help you understand all the features better and give you a few ideas.

 # Frequently Asked Questions (FAQs)